PhilipDaniels/dnscan/README.md

     - We already have projects_to_packages
     - Really care about what is the compilation order of our ecosystem.

-- InvalidInterestingFile is probably internal and should not be exposed as a public error.
 - Tests for mentioned projects are completely inadequate.
 - Better settings for rustfmt
     - Longer lines!